2015/10–present: On leave, fighting cancer.

 An excerpt from my dissertation, focussed on applications: A mathematical problem is presented but not derived and not analysed.
 The algorithm is only hinted at, not presented in detail.
 Instead, an emphasis is put on performance and stability of the numerical solver.
 Results presented here constitute an improvement over those from my dissertation in that: (1) they also cover a 3D setting and (2) they were obtained after a bug was fixed (see below).

-The 2D simulation results have led to the video A:NumEQ.mp4 (linked here is an antialiased version) contained in the data publication Supplement to "Analogue earthquakes and seismic cycles: Experimental modelling across timescales".
+The 2D simulation results have led to the video A:NumEQ.mp4 (linked here is a more recent version) contained in the data publication Supplement to "Analogue earthquakes and seismic cycles: Experimental modelling across timescales".
 The video shows the velocity field in the upper plate across multiple seismic cycles.
 The distribution of the arrows representing the vector field is optimized for visual clarity (in particular, it is uniform) and different from the (non-uniform) spatial resolution of the numerical simulation.

 An effort has been made to ensure the exact reproducibility of the simulation results and the plots that are generated from them.
 In particular, any form of source code created or relied upon as a part of this work is available as free software.
 A detailed guide to reproducing the figures contained in this work can be found here.